carballo91/CS50X-Project/README.md

 ## Installation

-To set up and run the Clinica web application on your local machine, follow these steps:
+To set up and run the web application on your local machine, follow these steps:

 ### Prerequisites